Sour cream: Uses

 Sour cream is commonly used as a condiment on foods, or combined with other ingredients to form a dipping sauce.
-It can be added to soups and sauces to help thicken and make them creamy, or in baking to help increase the moisture level over and above using milk.
+It can be added to soups and sauces to help thicken and make them creamy, or in baking to help increase the moisture level beyond what milk can provide.

+Sour cream is a common ingredient and accompaniment in Eastern European cuisines and among Eastern European diaspora communities, including in Ashkenazi Jewish culinary traditions and some Israeli food culture influenced by Eastern European immigration.

 In Tex–Mex cuisine, it is often used as a topping for nachos, tacos, burritos, and taquitos.